Tips from an Expert NCQA Accreditation Consultant

 A. NCQA has always been forward-thinking in its field and I expect that trend to continue.
-As venues and technology for the provision of health care evolve, NCQA has kept pace with developing standards related to innovations and for each setting, such as providing online services for members, Patient Centered Medical Homes (PCMH) or Accountable Care Organizations (ACO).
-While process standards are important, NCQA places equal weight on outcomes.
-In the area of health plan accreditation, outcomes, as measured by HEDIS®, account for 50% of the accreditation score, with compliance with the standards accounting for the remaining 50%.
-In addition, while the formal survey takes place every three years, the health plan must demonstrate performance through HEDIS annually, which may result in a change in the health plan’s accreditation level.
+As venues and technology for the provision of health care evolve, NCQA has kept pace with developing standards related to innovations and for each setting, such as providing online services for members, Patient Centered Medical Homes (PCMH) or Long Term Services and Supports Program (LTSS).
+While process standards are important, NCQA also values outcomes, as measured by HEDIS and CAHPS results.
+In addition, while the formal survey takes place every three years, the health plan must demonstrate performance through HEDIS and CAHPS annually, which may result in a change in the health plan’s Star Rating.
 The PPACA of several years ago required that health plans be accredited by a recognized accrediting agency prior to being offered on the Exchange, which is leading to more health plans considering accreditation than ever before for business purposes.
 In addition the OPM is moving toward requiring accreditation for health plans serving government workers.
-I feel that accreditation and/or certification will continue and increase in importance to the viability of the health care organization and will factor into the purchaser’s decision, whether it’s an employer or a private purchaser.
+I feel that accreditation will continue and increase in importance to the viability of the health care organization and will factor into the purchaser’s decision, whether it’s an employer or a private purchaser.

-If you'd like to speak directly with Gloria Snidersich or another one of our qualifed NCQA accreditation consultants, please contact Marlene Buczynski at [email protected].
+If you'd like to speak directly with Gloria Snidersich or another one of our qualifed NCQA accreditation consultants, please contact Consulting at [email protected].
 You can also visit our website at https://www.psninc.net/consulting/.

 Gloria Snidersich, MHA, RN, CPHQ, is a health care professional with a strong clinical background and extensive experience in management and supervision, quality improvement, and program development.
 As a consultant, Gloria has worked with health plans seeking NCQA Health Plan (HP) and Managed Behavioral Health Organization (MBHO) accreditation, as well as organizations seeking NCQA certification in credentialing.